Niopek-Lab/POGO_PANCE/README.md

 - Only keep reads where both ends have matching barcodes.

 #### Read processing
 Use the script below to perform all required preprocessing steps, including quality filtering, alignment, and quality control.
-Scripts located at `analysis_pipeline/Nanopore`.
+Scripts are located at `analysis_pipeline/Nanopore`.

 ```bash
 bash 00_Nanopore_filtering_alignment_processing.sh